gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.3.0/install/35_docker_registry.md

 # Docker Registry

-Gitpod uses a Docker registry to push the workspace images it builds.
+Gitpod uses a Docker registry to push the workspace images it has build.
 This helm chart can either deploy its own registry (default but requires [HTTPS certs](../34_https_certs/)) or use an existing one.
 To connect to an existing Docker registry, do the following steps: